projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 Hypercall - Trusty Initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a UOS is created by the DM in the SOS, if this UOS supports a
+When a User VM is created by the DM in the Service VM, if this User VM
-secure isolated world, then this hypercall will be invoked by OSLoader
+supports a secure isolated world, then this hypercall will be invoked
-(it could be Android OS loader in :numref:`security-bootflow-sbl` and
+by OSLoader(it could be Android OS loader in :numref:`security-bootflow-sbl` and
 :numref:`security-bootflow-uefi` above) to create / initialize the
 secure world (Trusty/TEE).